uzumstanley/Traffic-Forecasting-For-Road-Network/README.md

 Dijkstra’s algorithm has been successfully employed in various practical scenarios, such as optimizing urban rail networks and facilitating building evacuations, demonstrating its versatility and reliability [2].
 These applications underscore the algorithm's suitability for traffic forecasting in road networks, including the complex and dynamic environment of London’s road infrastructure.

 ### Limitations of Existing Navigation Tools
+Current navigation tools, such as Google Maps, provide broad route planning services but often fall short in specific contexts, such as University of Roehampton campuses or intricate urban road networks[2, 5].
+These tools may not always provide the most optimal routes or account for all the nuances of local road layouts .